ilex/aiohttp_auth/docs/middleware.rst

         # autz_required decorator using local context explicitly.
         context = [(Permission.Allow, 'view_group', {'view', }),
                    (Permission.Allow, 'edit_group', {'view', 'edit'})]
-        # this raw context will be wrapped by ACLContext container internally
-        # you can explicitly create acl context class you need and pass it here
         autz_policy = ACLAutzPolicy(users, context)

         # install auth and autz middleware in aiohttp fashion